-While discussions with British designer William Yeoward are delightfully lively, his interiors are stylishly livable.
-In his book, Blue & White and Other Stories (CICO Books, 2017), Yeoward shares words of wit and wisdom along with seven tips for creating timeless rooms.
+While discussions with the late British designer William Yeoward were delightfully lively, his interiors were stylishly livable.
+In his book, Blue & White and Other Stories (CICO Books, 2017), Yeoward shared words of wit and wisdom along with seven tips for creating timeless rooms.

 LOOK TO THE EXPERTS

 Travel the world and learn from history for color inspiration.
 “The rooms around the theater at Drottningholm Palace Theatre [in Stockholm] are the very essence of the Swedish gray and whites that we think of today,” Yeoward says.
 “Even though they were painted in the 18th century, they are still what people perceive as the benchmark to shabby chic.”

 In the section of the book featuring an Arles, France–inspired table setting in the English countryside, he connects sunny Provence and misty green England—which have very different climates—with texture.
 “The beams, the jute, the stone walls, and all those hard elements warm the space and make it beautiful,” he says.

 “It is much more difficult to do a timeless room than a trendy one,” says Yeoward.
 He advises resisting the temptation to shop and fill a space with the latest and greatest.
 Bide your time and collect for meaning and decoration, realizing that tastes change and evolve—nothing is forever.

 And the seasons.
 And the place.
 “A fabulous red that looks right in Scotland will be awful in California.
 When you think about bad color, it’s often in the wrong place,” he says.
 He makes his color decisions in natural light: “Artificial light in winter distorts colors.”